skatkov/opencode-lightpanda/README.md

 A Lightpanda browser plugin/tool for OpenCode.
 Lightpanda browser is like WebFetch tool on steroids.

 ## Features

 - Headless
 - 10x faster than headless Chrome, 16x less memory
-- Return markdown page without ads or clutter
+- Returns markdown pages without ads or clutter
-- Also returns extracted JSON data
+- Or returns extracted JSON data
-- Handles JS heavy websites like a pro
+- Handles JS-heavy websites like a pro

 ## Requirements